Cultural diversity profile

 The largest changes in birthplace countries of the Gold Coast population between 2006 and 2011 were for those born in New Zealand (with an additional 10,124 persons).
 In 2011, after Australia, New Zealand was the highest stated country of birth (8.6 per cent), higher than Queensland (4.4 per cent) and Australia (2.2 per cent).

-10.2 per cent of Gold Coast residents speak a language other than English at home, compared to 9.8 per cent in Queensland as a whole.
+Just over one tenth (10.2 per cent) of Gold Coast residents speak a language other than English at home, compared to 9.8 per cent in Queensland as a whole.

 After English, the most frequently spoken language is Japanese, followed by Mandarin, Korean, Cantonese, Italian, German and Spanish.